neelsmith/greek213/docs/index.md

 ### Assignments

 - [Mon., Sept.
-4](./classes/commentaries/): What is a commentary? *In class*: quiz on principal parts
+4](./classes/commentaries/): What is a commentary?
 - [Wed., Sept.
-6](./classes/taking-notes/): Collaboration and note taking.
+6](./classes/taking-notes/): Collaboration and note taking with Obsidian.
 - [Fri, Sept.
-8](./classes/conditions/): Reviewing conditional statements in Greek.
+8](./classes/conditions/): Reviewing conditional statements in Greek. *In class*: quiz on principal parts